Purdue-CS193/homework-0-jc-73/index.md

+# Jenny's First CS193 Homework
+what I like about cs193
+- how it is more chill than most other classes B)
+- some of the icebreaker games/activites are cool

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.